Los Angeles Commercial Collections Attorney

 Determining Exactly with Whom You Are Doing Business

-In many instances, I have found that the individual handling a debtor's account had no idea with what type of entity he or she was doing business.
+In many instances, we have found that the individual handling a debtor's account had no idea with what type of entity he or she was doing business.
 It is important to know who is buttering one's bread so that, for example, personal guarantees can be sought from corporations.
 It is not uncommon It is prudent to secure credit applications or subscribe to a business credit reporting entity.
 It is also prudent to keep copies of checks which are received and to update credit information on a regular basis.